-If you own a newer Samsung Galaxy Tab tablet, now would be a good time to start preparing for your move to the Android 8.0 Oreo update.
+If you own a newer Samsung Galaxy Tab tablet, now would be a good time to start preparing for your move to Android 8.0 Oreo.

-Samsung’s Galaxy S8 Android 8.0 Oreo beta has ended which means the official Oreo roll out should begin soon.
-The Galaxy S8 and Galaxy S8+ will likely be first in line though the update will soon spread to other Galaxy phones and tablets.
+The Samsung Galaxy S8 Android 8.0 Oreo update is out of beta and it’s rolling out to users across the globe.
+The Galaxy S8 and Galaxy S8+ are the first in line, but the Android Oreo update will soon spread to other Galaxy phones and tablets.

 The Samsung Galaxy Tab E 8 will get Android 8.0 Oreo and it’ll be joined by several other Galaxy tablet models including the Galaxy Tab S3.

-The Galaxy Tab Android Oreo release will likely lag behind the release for popular flagships like the Galaxy S8 and Galaxy Note 8, but we’d expect the newest Galaxy Tab models to receive their upgrade in the first half of 2018.
+We expect the Galaxy Tab Android Oreo release to lag behind roll outs for popular flagships like the Galaxy S8 and Galaxy Note 8, but we’d expect the newest Galaxy Tab models to receive their upgrade in the first half of 2018.

-With the Android 8.0 release date as close as ever, it’s important to start preparing yourself, and your Galaxy Tab tablet, for the update’s arrival.
+With the Galaxy Tab Android 8.0 release date getting closer, it’s important to start preparing yourself, and your Galaxy Tab tablet, for the update’s arrival.
 A little prep work ahead of its release could prevent major problems and headaches.